gitblanc/Obsidian-Notes/Cybersecurity/Nmap 🧬.md

 -   `auth`:- Attempt to bypass authentication for running services (e.g. Log into an FTP server anonymously)
 -   `brute`:- Attempt to bruteforce credentials for running services
--   `discovery`:- Attempt to query running services for further information about the network (e.g. query an SNMP server)
+-   `discovery`:- Attempt to query running services for further information about the network (e.g. query an SNMP server) Multiple scripts can be run simultaneously by separating them by a comma: `--script=smb-enum-users,smb-enum-shares`.

+Some scripts require arguments.
+These can be given with the `--script-args`.
+The arguments are separated with commas too.

+### Search for scripts
+Full list of scripts -> https://nmap.org/nsedoc/
+Also they are stores on `/usr/share/nmap/scripts`.

+We can use `grep` to find pattern matches.

+---
+# Firewall Evasion
+It uses the option `-Pn`, which tells Nmap to not bother pinging the host before scanning it.
+This means that Nmap will always terat the target host as being alive, effectively bypassing the ICMP block, but it comes at the price of potencially taking a very long time to complete the scan.
+There are other switches that are useful for firewall evasion:
+- `-f`: used to fragment the packets making it less likely that the packets will be detected by a firewall or IDS (Intrusion Detection System)
+- `-mtu <number>`: it's an alternative to `-f` that provides more control over the size of the packets.
+Accepts a maximum transmission unit size to use that must be a multiple of 8
+- `--scan-delay <time>ms`: used to add a delay between packets sent.
+Useful if the network is unestable, but also for evading any time-based firewall/IDS triggers which may be in place
+- `--badsum`: this is used to generate in invalid chcksum for packets.
+This switch can be used to determine the presence of a firewall/IDS.

 ---